soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - Financial
 - Medical and health
 - Privacy
+- Custom information type

 To learn more about sensitive information details and the patterns included in the default types, see [What sensitive information types look for](what-the-sensitive-information-types-look-for.md).

 #### Custom keyword dictionaries

 Custom keyword dictionaries can provide simple management of keywords specific to your organization or industry and can support up to 100,000 terms per dictionary.
 If needed, you can apply multiple custom keyword dictionaries to a single policy, or have a single keyword dictionary per policy.
 These dictionaries can be sourced from a file (such as a .csv or .txt list), or from a list you can enter directly in a PowerShell cmdlet.

+#### Review percentage

+You can specify a percentage of all the communications governed by a supervision policy if you want to reduce the amount of content to review.
+We'll randomly select that amount of content from the total percentage that matched the conditions you chose.
+If you want reviewers to review all items,you can enter **100%** in a supervision policy.

 ## Monitoring & reporting